edvmar/Non-Gaussian-clutter/README.md

 Repository for project in the course MVE385 at Chalmers in collaboration with SAAB.

 Students:

-Edvin Martinson
-Erik Sahlin
-Samuel Winqvist
+Edvin Martinson, Erik Sahlin & Samuel Winqvist

 Examiner at Chalmers:
 Alexey Geints